The two most common causes of drywall seams cracking are inadequate support behind the drywall and improper taping.

 Can New Homes Have Drywall Seams Cracking?

-As new homes settle over time, homeowners may notice sheetrock cracks appearing on the walls.
-While this is a natural part of the settling process, it can be disconcerting when you first move into your new home and see these blemishes popping up.
+While this is a natural part of the settling process, it can be disconcerting when you first move into a new house and see these blemishes popping up.

 Can Leaks and Water Damage Cause Drywall Seams To Crack?